-The Company recorded depreciation and amortization expense of \$2,794 and \$1,670 for the three months ended June 30, 2015 and 2014, respectively.
+The Company recorded depreciation and amortization expense of \$2,439 and \$2,794 for the three months ended June 30, 2016 and 2015, respectively.

-4. Net Income (Loss) per Common Share
+4. Net Loss per Common Share

-Basic net income per common share is computed by dividing net income by the weighted average number of common shares during the period.
-Diluted net income per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
+Basic net loss per common share is computed by dividing net loss by the weighted average number of common shares during the period.
+Diluted net income (loss) per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
 Potential common shares consist of the incremental common shares issuable upon the exercise of stock options, vesting of restricted stock units and shares to be purchased under the Employee Stock Purchase Plan.
 The dilutive effect of such potential common shares is reflected in diluted earnings per share by application of the treasury stock method.

-The following table sets forth the computation of basic and diluted net income (loss) per common share:
+The following table sets forth the computation of basic and diluted net loss per common share: